lispysnake/serpent-demo-paddle/README.md

 This project is a simple demonstration of [Serpent](https://github.com/lispysnake/serpent) to build a paddle-type-game-from-an-older-generation-of-consoles. >_>

+The primary mission here is to build the initial Chipmunk2D integration needed for Serpent before pushing it backupstream into Serpent as and when ready.
+Initially any problems encountered with super-basic-game development should be rectified.

 ### Building

 To get the dependencies on Solus, issue the following command: